Signature of transition to supershear rupture speed in coseismic off-fault damage zone

 The analysis of the profiles highlights three main domains in fault zone width.
-The first domain, which represents the majority of the rupture, exhibits a mean value of 238~$\pm$~80m, and it corresponds to the strike-slip section of the rupture where only one fault zone is observed at the surface (Figure \ref{fig3}).
+The first domain, which represents the majority of the rupture, exhibits a mean value of 238~$\pm$~80m, and it corresponds to the strike-slip section of the rupture where only one fault zone is observed at the surface (Figures \ref{fig3}, S4A , S5).
 The second domain presents a width larger than 1km lasting for about 15km.
 This section shows a complex rupture pattern, where the rupture splits into two fault zones evolving into slip-partitioning between pure strike-slip along the southern fault strand and pure normal faulting along the northern strand.
-The slip-partitioning lasts for about 70 km eastward \cite{King05,Klinger05} (Figure \ref{fig3}).
+The slip-partitioning lasts for about 70 km eastward \cite{King05,Klinger05} (Figures \ref{fig3}, S4B, S5).
 The third domain is located right before the onset of the slip-partitioning region, where the average fault zone width drops to 127~$\pm$~39m over ~11km long segment.
 This value is about half of the mean fault zone width of 238m calculated for the whole fault zone (ignoring the slip-partitioning area).
-This area co-locates with the region where the rupture is inferred, from teleseismic data, to have transitioned to the supershear regime \cite{Vallee08}.
-Considering the theoretical analysis and numerical modeling conducted in the previous sections, we interpret this localized fault zone width reduction as a shrinkage of the off-fault damage zone associated with the rupture transitioning to supershear speeds (e.g., Figure \ref{fig:damage_story}).
-Hence, this characterized region represents a natural observation of the supershear transition zone.
+This area co-locates with the region where the rupture is inferred, from teleseismic data, to have transitioned to the supershear regime \cite{Bouchon03_2,Robinson06,Vallee08}.
+The onset of slip-partitioning cannot cause a reduction in the damage zone width because the normal faulting motion was quite likely triggered by the dynamic stress field of the main supershear segment \cite{Bhat07}.
+This means that the overall dynamics in that region was still dominated by the rupture on the strike-slip segment.
+With these observations, and considering the theoretical analysis and numerical modeling conducted in the previous sections, we interpret this localized fault zone width reduction as a shrinkage of the off-fault damage zone associated with the rupture transitioning to supershear speeds (e.g., Figure \ref{fig:damage_story}).
+Hence, this along-strike feature seen by the optical correlation analysis represents a natural observation of the supershear transition zone.